JuliaDataScience/JuliaDataScience/contents/data_vis.md

 For elements that **you don't want to hide**, just pass them with `false`, i.e. `hideydecorations!(ax; ticks=false, grid=false)`.

-Synchronizing your `Axis` is done via
+Synchronizing your `Axis` is done via:

 > - `linkaxes! linkyaxes! linkxaxes!`
 >
 > This could be useful when shared axis are desired.
-Another way of getting shared axis will be by setting `limits!`.
+> Another way of getting shared axis will be by setting `limits!`.

-Setting `limits` at once or independenly for each axis is done by calling
+Setting `limits` at once or independently for each axis is done by calling

 > - `limits!(ax; l,r,b,t)`
 > You can also do `ylims!(low, high)` or `xlims!(low, high)`, and even open ones by doing `ylims!(low=0)` or `xlims!(high=1)`.